April 2017 Update

-We have been advised that the conciliation conference held in May 2016 was not determined and so the matter now goes to a court hearing to be held on the 29th & 30th November commencing with an on-sight hearing at 9.30 am and then adjourning to the court in Macquarie St Sydney.
-The hearing appears only to address the relocation of the driveway from Barrenjoey Rd to the Boulevard in Newport.
+The conciliation conference held in May 2016 was not determined and so the matter went to a court hearing held on the 29th & 30th November commencing with an on-sight hearing and then adjourned to the court in Macquarie St Sydney.
+The hearing appears only to have addressed the relocation of the driveway from Barrenjoey Rd to the Boulevard in Newport.
+As at April 2017 Court determination of the matter is still awaited.

 May 2016 Update